airyhq/airy/docs/docs/guides/monitoring.md

 ### Customizing Prometheus

+In this section you can customize the Prometheus chart by changing the defaults in `infrastructure/tools/prometheus/values.yaml` to ones that suite your requirements.

-To access Prometheus, Grafana and Alertmanager from outside the cluster you have to put your hostname in the respective `hosts: []` variables in `infrastructure/tools/prometheus/values.yaml` and then update the Kubernetes ingress with:
+To access Prometheus, Grafana and Alertmanager from outside the cluster you have to put your hostname in the respective `hosts: []` variable.

+In the case that you make Grafana publicly accessible you should also set the `adminPassword` to something secure.

+You can apply those changes by running:

 `helm upgrade prometheus --values infrastructure/tools/prometheus/values.yaml`

-Now you can access Prometheus under `/prometheus`.

 ### Grafana Dashboards